 Ten things to ditch this New Year

-With the New Year just around the corner, now is the perfect time to kick your financial bad habits and the products that are stopping you live a financially healthy life.
-Here are ten suggestions of what to ditch right away to get financially fit for 2013.
+A new year is the perfect time to kick your financial bad habits and the products that are stopping you live a financially healthy life.
+Here are ten suggestions of what to ditch right away to get financially fit for 2014.

 1. Rubbish savings accounts